go-gost/docs/en/docs/tutorials/api/config.md

 GOST can be dynamically configured through Web API.
 The objects that support dynamic configuration are: service, chain, auther, bypass, admission controller, resolver, hosts.
 Configuration changes take effect immediately.

+For detailed description, please refer to the online [API documentation](/swagger-ui/).

 !!! tip "Immutability"
     In GOST, all dynamically configured objects are immutable instances.
 Subsequent update operations generate a new object instance to replace the existing one.